Stay in the loop! Subscribe to our mailing list

 The Agency for Mobility and EU Programmes (AMEUP) is the National Agency responsible for the implementation of the the Erasmus+ and European Solidarity Corps programmes and initiatives in Croatia.
 The role of the AMEUP is to promote the Programmes, assist applicants and beneficiaries in the process of creating and running a project, and select projects to be funded and monitor them.
 The Agency for Mobility and EU Programmes is also responsible for informing and counselling in the area of Horizon 2020 programme, the biggest EU Research and Innovation programme.See less

-Dům zahraniční spolupráce, Czech National Agency for International Education (DZS)
+Dům zahraniční spolupráce, Czech National Agency for International Education and Research (DZS)

 Na Poříčí 1035/4